The Working Time Regulations 1998

 The interaction of holiday rights with other employment rights, in particular sick leave and family-related leave, can give rise to various tricky practical and legal issues.

 There have been a number of high-profile cases dealing with the issue of sickness absence and holiday.
-Conflicting provisions in the Directive and the WTR have created significant uncertainty for employers in this area.
-The current position in relation to some of the key issues that arise in this area is summarised below:
+The current position in relation to some of the key issues that arise in this area is summarised below.
+These provisions only apply to the basic four weeks of leave.

 - Workers on sick leave continue to accrue statutory holiday even though they are not at work.
 This accrual continues regardless of whether or not the worker is in receipt of contractual or statutory sick pay or whether they have exhausted any sick pay entitlement.